adrionbass/responsive-web-HTML-CSS/README.md

-## This is little project is a full-responsive website built with HTML, CSS and a bit of Javascript.
+## This little project is a full-responsive website built with HTML, CSS and a bit of Javascript.

 * * * *